logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-web-applications/testing-chrome-on-android/_index.md

 ---
-title: "Testing Chrome on Android"
+title: "Testing Google Chrome on Android"
 linktitle: "Testing Google Chrome on Android"
 description: "With TestArchitect, automated tests may be created and run on web applications running within Chrome for Android."
 weight: 2